nordseele/hans_rust/readme.md

 ## Hans

-Osc to ii, MIDI to ii for ER-301 and Txo.
+Osc to i2c, MIDI to i2c for Orthogonal Devices Eurorack module ER-301 and BPCMusic Txo.

 See nordseele/hans for a full description.

 #### Status:
+- [x] Serial MIDI to ii
-- [x] MIDI to ii
+- [x] Bluetooth MIDI to ii
 - [x] OSC to ii
-- [ ] Full generic MIDI mapping

 *******************************************